 Pence: However, increasing patient involvement in their own care isn’t a smooth process, either.
 Doctors have to take care of more patients who’ve checked out their symptoms on the internet and are convinced that they’re now experts.

-Wachter: My son last week called me (he’s twenty two years old) called me and he was convinced that he was having diabetes and an attack of glaucoma because he made the mistake of going on WebMD and looking up his symptoms.
-And I had to talk him down and say “no you don’t, you have a mild migraine.”
+Wachter: My son last week called me (he’s 22 years old) called me and he was convinced that he was having diabetes and an attack of glaucoma because he made the mistake of going on WebMD and looking up his symptoms.
+And I had to talk him down and say, “no you don’t, you have a mild migraine.”
 This idea that patients can take over medical care, I think there are parts of medical care they probably can, and I think that’s good and healthy and will be cheaper.
-But there are parts of medical care that really do require, at least now require, an expert and then from the standpoint of the doctor patient inderict well I’d rather that the patient come in and see me and say “I looked this up on the web can you help me with it?”
+But there are parts of medical care that really do require, at least now require, an expert and then from the standpoint of the doctor-patient relationship well I’d rather that the patient come in and see me and say, “I looked this up on the web can you help me with it?”
 I’d rather that than them acting independently on it.
-But the web is a dark and mysterious and kinda crazy place and there’s a lot of stuff there that’s amazingly wonderful and accurate and there’s lot of stuff there that’s crazy.
+But the web is a dark and mysterious and kinda crazy place and there’s a lot of stuff there that’s amazingly wonderful and accurate and there’s a lot of stuff there that’s crazy.

 Pence: Computerization in medicine was also supposed to eliminate mistakes, and Wachter says it’s done that to a degree.